Executive MBA Student Experience

 Our Phoenix Location

-The Eller Executive MBA program is offered exclusively in downtown Phoenix at the University of Arizona's Biomedical campus.
-The campus is located at 550 East Van Buren Street.
+The Eller Executive MBA program is offered exclusively in downtown Phoenix at the Phoenix Bioscience Core.
+The campus is located at 550 E Van Buren Street.
 The facility includes classroom space, a dining area, a kitchen facility, breakout rooms, offices and conference rooms.

-The downtown Phoenix location can be easily reached by short flights from Los Angeles, San Diego, Las Vegas, Albuquerque, Tucson and other cities in the region.
-Phoenix Sky Harbor International Airport also accommodates numerous direct flights from cities throughout the United States, Canada and Mexico.
+The downtown Phoenix location can be easily reached by short flights from Los Angeles, San Diego, Las Vegas, Albuquerque and other cities in the region.
+Phoenix Sky Harbor International Airport also accommodates numerous direct flights from cities throughout the United States.

 Students reside at a nearby Phoenix hotel on the Friday evening of the weekends they attend class.
 The residential requirement is integral to community building, which is a proven program asset and allows the students to work together between the two class days.
 Each participant will reside in a private room.